jomjol/AI-on-the-edge-device/README.md

 There are also articles in the German Heise magazine "make:" about the setup and technical background (behind a paywall): [DIY - Setup](https://www.heise.de/select/make/2021/2/2103513300897420296)

-A lot of people created useful Youtube videos which might help you getting started.
+A lot of people created useful YouTube videos which might help you getting started.
 Here a small selection:

 - [youtube.com/watch?v=HKBofb1cnNc](https://www.youtube.com/watch?v=HKBofb1cnNc)